ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 transport as potentially hostile towards others on the same connection.
-One potential attack is a resource exhaustion attack: since all of the WebTransport sessions share both congestion control and flow control context, a single session aggressively using up those resources can cause other sessions to stall.
-A WebTransport endpoint thus SHOULD implement a fairness scheme that ensures that each session that shares a transport connection gets a reasonable share of controlled resources; this applies both to sending data and to opening new streams.
+One potential attack is a resource exhaustion attack: since all of the WebTransport sessions share both congestion control and flow control context, a single application aggressively using up those resources can cause other sessions to stall.
+A WebTransport endpoint MUST implement flow control mechanisms if it allows a WebTransport session to share the transport connection with other WebTransport sessions.
+WebTransport endpoints SHOULD implement a fairness scheme that ensures that each session that shares a transport connection gets a reasonable share of controlled resources; this applies both to sending data and to opening new streams.

 An application could attempt to exhaust resources by opening too many WebTransport sessions at once.
 In cases when the application is untrusted, the